MrEnder0/wootili-view/README.md

 ### Prerequisites

-The Wooting Analog SDK is the only prerequisite required to run the program.
-For development, you will need a Rust toolchain to compile the program.
+You will need a Rust toolchain to compile the program.